interdiscipline/lockup/README.md

 (Lockup also makes a rudimentary attempt based on user agent to **block major search engine bots/crawlers** from following this link and indexing the site, just in case it ever gets out into the wild.)

+### Set a custom lifetime for cookie

+The cookie set by Lockup defaults to 5 years.
+If you want to set a shorter amount of time, you can specify a number of weeks:

+    ENV["COOKIE_LIFETIME_IN_WEEKS"] = 4

+    cookie_lifetime_in_weeks: 4

 ### Design Customization

 If you would like to change the content or design of the lockup page, you can create the directories `app/views/layouts/lockup` and `app/views/lockup/lockup` and populate them with the default content from [here](https://github.com/gblakeman/lockup/tree/master/app/views), and then customize as desired.